-1. Mr and Mrs parents of the pupil of the European School,, resident at 2.
-Mr / Mrs, (speech therapist, physiothera 3.
-The European School,, represented by, WHEREAS: Director, hereinafter referred to as the School. ilhas special educational needs.
-It has the School's teaching team, coordinated by the Advisory Group, it is be sessions to be organised on school premises.
-The parents of the pupil wish this paramedical support to be provided 1.
-The member of the paramedical auxiliary staff will provide at the rate of times per week from (day(s)), in room, made available for that purpose by the Sch //201 to// 201, at(time) on 2.
-The member of the paramedical auxiliary staff hereby undertakes to participation of the meeting of the Advisory Group charged with as//201 participate in / to produce a detailed report in 3.
-The member of the paramedical auxiliary staff has been chosen by the cost of the services provided by the member of the paramedical from the School.
-The cost of the services provided amounts to the presentation of a fee note, by transfer into the member of the parameters. auxiliary staff, without any financial contribution are sum of \in / session of hours, paid on 4.
-The School will make available to the member of the paramedical au (No) in the building.
-The member of the paramedical auxiliary steaching material or equipment made available to him/her are kept in taff will ensure that the room and any specific 5.
-The member of the paramedical auxiliary staff will perform the tasl guided, in performance of this agreement, by the pupil's best interest collaboration with the educational team.
-The School and the member acknowledge that they have not entered into any legal relationship a between them.
-The member of the paramedical auxiliary staff here fiscal and administrative obligations and gives an assurance that he/sl Done at defined in Article 1 autonomously and will be sts, which will be assessed, where appropriate, in other of the paramedical auxiliary staff hereby and that there is no relationship of subordination eby undertakes to fulfil all his/her legal, ethical, In triplicate, each of the parties acknowledging receipt of their copy, The School The member of the paramedical auxiliary staff The parents
+1. Mr and Mrs , parents of the pupil cycle in year of the cycle of the European School, , resident at , hereinafter referred to as the parents.
+2. , (speech therapist, physioth nerapist, psychologist,) practising at ber of the paramedical auxiliary staff.
+3. The European School, WHEREAS: , represented by , Director, hereinafter referred to as the School. • t has emerged that in addition to the support put in sessions to be organised on schoo is beneficial for the pupil forwish this paramedical support to be provided ent on the School's part.
+1. e sessions for the pupil om//201 to// 201, at (time) on School.
+2. s to participate in / to produce a detailed report in h assessing the pupil's development and fixed for 3. the cost of the services prom the School.
+The o provided by the member of the paramedicost of the services provided amounts to y the parents.
+The parents hereby undertake to pay cal auxiliary staff, without any financial contribution of the sum of € / session of hours, paid on amedical auxiliary staff's bank account No 4.
+The School will make av (No) in the building.
+I auxiliary staff and to the pupil a room ry staff will ensure that the room and any specific of in a perfect state of repair.
+5. guided, in performance of collaboration with the acknowledge that they had between them.
+The m of this agreement, by the pupil's best into educational team.
+The School and the may have not entered into any legal relationshi ember of the paramedical auxiliary staff obligations and gives an assurance that h task defined in Article 1 autonomously and will be erests, which will be assessed, where appropriate, in member of the paramedical auxiliary staff hereby ip and that there is no relationship of subordination hereby undertakes to fulfil all his/her legal, ethical, e/she has all the required qualifications.
+In triplicate, each of the parties acknowledging receipt of their cop у, The School The I member of the paramedical auxiliary staff The parents